colonyengine/colony/README.md

 This system is not yet available to be installed automatically with Quicklisp.

+NOTE: cl-opengl has a feature in it to work around an INTEL GPU bug that causes a severe performance problem in most cases where people aren't using the buggy intel driver.
+While you aren't required to perform the actions in this note if you do the performance of V will be much better.
+V disables this feature in V's asd file.
+However, if there are cl-opengl fasls which have been pre-cached, they need to be recompiled.
+So, first recursively remove ~/.cache/common-lisp/* or wherever you store your fasls.
+Then ensure that V is _FIRST_ in any :depends-on line for your V projects.
+Then, load a V project as the first thing you do with in a REPL with the removed fasls and cl-opengl will be required by V's asd which will turn off the feature.
+If you try and load something other than V that requires cl-opengl, then the feature won't be turned off and the performance problem will still happen. cl-opengl will probably be fixed to change this behavior in a future commit, but until then this is a fix for a performance problem.

 To manually install such that Quicklisp will be able to find ViralityEngine, clone this repository into your local-projects directory.